hugoabernier/BlogPosts/content/posts/RepeatWordsinMSWord/index.en.md

   </DemoXMLNode>
   ```

-  (I got this code off of someones blog a while ago, if I remember who it was I will post it here, I promise)
+  (I got this code off of someone's blog a while ago, if I remember who it was I will post it here, I promise)

 - Use the `<>` and `</>` to map your XML names.
 - Save as .XML file.